-Property type Surplus assets - land As at 31 March 2016 £1,785k Valuation technique used to measure fair value Market comparison / gross development appraisal i.e. market comparison to GDV (gross development value) and site transactions with viability assessment leading to residual value / professional judgement Unobservable inputs Adjustment for size and/or type of specific land area; professional judgement Range of unobservable inputs £1.11 to £157.89 per square metre Sensitivity Significant changes to adjustments made to comparable evidence or professional judgement will result in a significantly lower or higher fair value.
+Property type Surplus assets - property and land As at 31 March 2017 £335k (£1.785m as at 31 March 2016) Valuation technique used to measure fair value Market comparison / gross development appraisal i.e. market comparison to GDV (gross development value) and site transactions with viability assessment leading to residual value / professional judgement Unobservable inputs Adjustment for size and/or type of specific land area; professional judgement Range of unobservable inputs £1.11 to £157.89 per square metre Sensitivity Significant changes to adjustments made to comparable evidence or professional judgement will result in a significantly lower or higher fair value.
 This will be variable by site according to circumstances i.e. residential/brownfield/amenity site location and condition.